Labelling food products

 - contains GM material

-- includes ingredients that are made from GM material
+- includes ingredients made from GM material

 Mandatory GM labelling